UP | HOME

 If you want to understand this political and ethical philosophy, the best way to start would be to read the book and all the essays listed on the biological realism section of the website.
 This political philosophy is based on understanding the implications that evolutionary theory has for the human race and human societies.
 Humans are a biological species, so they cannot be understood without a very firm understanding of biology.

 Evolutionary biology is actually the least arbitrary starting point for forming a societal framework(s), since sociology, psychology, economics, etc are all essentially applied biology.
 In a sense, biology is more “pure” than starting from a sociological, psychological, etc point of view.
 And it’s not biased with morality either, the world’s greatest delusion.
+We also recommend reading our philosophy of value and our essay on the superiority of consequentialist ethics.

 2. The Constitutional Principles Of The Government